Erlhyenaplays/Yeet-OS/README.md

 # Yeet-OS
-I created a id 2000s era OSS that works well on all computers
+I created a mid 2000s era OS that works well on all computers